sysbio-netlify/sysbio.se/content/people/ivan-mijakovic.md

 template: people/profile
 ---

-Information about me is available on my lab page.
+Information about me is available on [my lab page.] (/labs/mijakovic/)